ExperiencersInternational/uk-mno-and-mvno-network-features/eSIM-info/main.md

 * Home provider: 3 AT (232 05)
 * Carrier profile (Pixel): 3 AT
 * Extra features: Tethering, Band 20 access on EE
-* Additional information: 5G unavailable on Pixel 6-series devices
+* Additional information: 5G unavailable on Pixel 6-series and lower devices, seemingly comes with a UK IP address but ipinfo.io reports it as IPs that the French carrier SFR uses